raguay/EmailIt/README.md

 ![Notes](/images/notes.png)

-The nine color circles to the right select the different notes.
+The ten color circles to the right select the different notes.
 I use one as a scratch pad for running text altering scripts.
 The buttons on the bottom go to different parts of the program.

 ## Scripts